What are Open Captions?

 As you can see, YouTube offers flexibility to change the font family, color, size, and many other options, allowing viewers to easily customize it.

-Like closed captions, you can create 100% accurate and stunning open captions with BIGVU with just one tap.
+You can create 100% accurate and stunning open captions with BIGVU with just one tap.

 Step 1: Import Your Video or Record with BIGVU Teleprompter